 1.Current leave and other employment-related policies to support parents a.
 Maternity leave (public sector) (Licencias por maternidad y por paternidad)

-• Thirteen weeks: up to 6 weeks can be taken before the birth, one week of which must be taken at this time.
-Civil servants of the Central Administration are entitled to 14 weeks.
+• 14 weeks: up to 6 weeks can be taken before the birth, 1 week of which must be taken at this time.